-Hermes plays with depth in Surrealist Paris show
+Hermes plays with depth in surrealist Paris show

 The best looks were also ones in which the designer, who has a Chinese, American and French background, mixed up cultural references.
 A silver Western trench coat was fashioned in voluminous proportions and layers, and its lower part had the feel of a Samurai hakama (skirt-like pants) with an Obi belt.

-Altuzarra has shown versatility in his over ten years of collections that have switched from the bright and joyful, to more refined and couture-infused, designs.
+Altuzarra has shown versatility in his over 10 years of collections that have switched from the bright and joyful, to more refined and couture-infused, designs.
 On Saturday, it was a mixture of both.

 ESTER MANAS LOVES EVERYONE